GPS data for Munro and Munro Tops

 I do not want to generate routes that can be followed 'blind', without reference to a map, but rather to provide safety information as back up.

-Please e-mail me (henry marston) with attached text files of waypoint and routes and relevant information (background to route e.g. as described in SMC Munros book, altitude of summits as recorded by GPS if not included in downloaded data file), GPS unit (e.g. Garmin 12), and download software package (e.g. PCX5).
+Please e-mail me ( Henry Marston with attached text files of waypoint and routes and relevant information (background to route e.g. as described in SMC Munros book, altitude of summits as recorded by GPS if not included in downloaded data file), GPS unit (e.g. Garmin 12), and download software package (e.g. PCX5).
 Make sure you have set Ordnance Survey GB as the map datum and the British OS Grid as the Grid option.

 The plan is initially to issue these Munro/Top data (averaged between contributions) and the routes on links from this web page.